 Types of defaults and their effects on mortgages

 The type of default you have will make a difference in your mortgage application.
-Defaults aren’t treated the same, with some lenders more suited to a type of default than others.
+Defaults aren’t treated the same, with some lenders more suited to a certain type of default than others.
 A default on a phone bill compared to a default on a secured loan are completely different in terms of severity.
 Some lenders will recognise the difference and assess accordingly.
-There are lenders that may see all defaults the same and may refuse to lend altogether.
+There are lenders that may see all defaults the same and could refuse to lend altogether.

 Nonetheless, many lenders have approved mortgages whether the default was on a phone bill or a secured loan.
 The key here is going to the right lender that’s best suited to you.
 The difference between an average mortgage advisor and a great advisor, is great advisors simply know which lenders to go to and don’t leave it to chance.